schlossm/MSFramework/README.md

 1. Drag the `MSFramework.xcodeproj` file into your Xcode project
 2. Under your project target's General tab, click on the `+` in the **Embedded Frameworks** section
 3. Click the `MSFramework.framework` Framework and press add
-4. In any file you wish to use MSFramework, add this header:
+4. In any file you wish to use MSFramework, add this header: `import MSFramework`
-	* Swift: `import MSFramework`
-	* Obj-C: `@import MSFramework;`  **NOTE:** As of right now, MSFramework does not import into Objective-C properly.
-Please raise an issue post if you manage to solve this before I can.

 ##Use
 MSFramework is intended to be used opaquely.
 While the source code is yours to tamper with, you should not unless you know what you're doing.